Agnes Shreckengost 1927 - 2020 - Obituary

-Agnes E. Shreckengost, 93, of Dayton, passed away on Thursday, June 25, 2020 at Good Samaritan Hospice in Cabot.
+Agnes E. Shreckengost, 93, of Dayton, passed away on Thursday, June 25, 2020, at Good Samaritan Hospice in Cabot, Pa.

-Born March 2, 1927, in Wayne Township, she was the daughter of Robert Harold "Rabbie" and Mary Margaret (Galbraith) Bargerstock.
+Agnes was born March 2, 1927, in Wayne Township, Pa., to Robert Harold "Rabbie" and Mary Margaret (Galbraith) Bargerstock.

-She was a 1945 graduate of Kittanning Senior High School, and a lifelong resident of Wayne Township.

-She will be sadly missed by her son, Dennis P. Shreckengost and Patricia A. Mahony of Chicora; a daughter, Karen L. Shreckengost of Dayton; three grandsons, Joshua Matthew, Jacob Michael and Jesse Mark Shreckengost; a great-grandson, Aden Dennis Shreckengost; a great-granddaughter, Isabella Noemi Shreckengost; and sisters, Edna Alice Nolf of Putneyville and Lois Mary Rupp of Dayton.
+She will be sadly missed by her son, Dennis P. Shreckengost and Patricia A. Mahony, of Chicora; a daughter, Karen L. Shreckengost, of Dayton; three grandsons: Joshua Matthew, Jacob Michael and wife, Constance and Jesse Mark Shreckengost; great-grandson, Aden Dennis Shreckengost; and great-granddaughter, Isabella Noemi Shreckengost; and sisters, Edna Alice Nolf, of Putneyville, and Lois Mary Rupp, of Dayton.

-She was preceded in death by her parents; husband, Floyd O. "Duffy" Shreckengost, who passed away on April 14, 1986; a son, Robert Oscar "Butchie" Shreckengost; brothers, Ronald Earl Bargerstock and William Robert Bargerstock; sister, Betty Jane Kammerdiener; and brothers-in-law, William Adam Rupp, who passed away on December 23, 2002, and Darrell James Nolf, who passed away on June 25, 2004.
+She was preceded in death by her parents; husband, Floyd O. "Duffy" Shreckengost, who passed away on April 14, 1986; a son, Robert Oscar "Butchie" Shreckengost; brothers, Ronald Earl Bargerstock and William Robert Bargerstock; sister, Betty Jane Kammerdiener; and brothersin law, William Adam Rupp, who passed away on Dec.
+23, 2002, and Darrell James Nolf, who passed away on June 25, 2004.

 Interment will follow at Concord Presbyterian Church Cemetery, Wayne Township, Armstrong County.